ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

     - String: The type of model to use.
 Default: "MULTIPOSE_LIGHTNING".
   - _enableSmoothing_ - Optional
     - Boolean: Whether to smooth the pose landmarks across different input images to reduce jitter.
 Default: true.
+  - _flipped_ - Optional
+    - Boolean: Flip the result horizontally.
+Defaults to false.

   Options for the MoveNet model only: